Refreshing Frozen Lemonade Pie

 Ingredients to make frozen lemonade pie

-2. With an electric mixer or in a blender, beat together the lemonade and condensed milk.
-Fold in the whipped topping.
+2. With an electric mixer or in a blender, beat together 1 (6-ounce) can frozen lemonade and 1 (14-ounce) can condensed milk.
+Fold in 1 (8-ounce) container frozen whipped topping.

 whipped topping and condensed milk in a bowl

-3. Spread the mixture in the graham cracker pie crust.
+3. Spread the mixture in the 1 (9-inch) graham cracker pie crust.
 Cover and freeze overnight or until completely set.

 frozen lemonade pie covered in plastic